Dubai Customs Pushes Shipping Against Tide Of Coronavirus - UrduPoint

 Dubai Customs Pushes Shipping Against Tide Of Coronavirus

-Dubai Customs continues its recognizable role in facilitating legitimate trade, enhancing the national economy and supporting the national efforts against the negative impacts of the coronavirus pandemic

-Dubai (UrduPoint / Pakistan Point News - 02nd May, 2020) Dubai Customs continues its recognizable role in facilitating legitimate trade, enhancing the national economy and supporting the national efforts against the negative impacts of the coronavirus pandemic.
+(UrduPoint / Pakistan Point News / WAM - 02nd May, 2020) DUBAI, 2nd May 2020 (WAM) - Dubai Customs continues its recognizable role in facilitating legitimate trade, enhancing the national economy and supporting the national efforts against the negative impacts of the coronavirus pandemic.

 In Q1,2020, around 24.314m tons of goods passed through Dubai Customs’ sea and air shipping centers despite the international economic downturn due to the pandemic crisis.
 Dubai Customs’ inspectors are working very hard on the frontline to ensure smooth and streamlined flow of goods into the local, regional and international markets.